Prem16-pro/MERNS-Learning/README.md

 - **Express.js**: Web framework for Node.js used to build the backend.
 - **React.js**: Frontend library for building user interfaces.
 - **Node.js**: JavaScript runtime for building the backend of the application.
+- **PostgreSQL**: Relational database management system used for storing and managing structured data.

 Additionally, some projects may include other tools and technologies such as: